ialbert/biostar-central/biostar/engine/docs/how-to-use-the-site.md

 ## Access rights

-Projects may be *public* this means everyone can see the content in them, or *private* where only the owner and people selected by the project manager can access the project.
+Projects may be `PUBLIC` this means everyone can see the content in them, or `PRIVATE` where only the owner and people selected by the project manager can access the project.
+For `PRIVATE` projects access rights may have have different levels: `READ` and `READ + WRITE` or `READ + WRITE + MANAGE`.
+Thus a project owner may allow another users to see the data/recipes, or create new elements.

-Access rights in turn come in two flavors: `READ ACCESS` and `WRITE ACCESS`.
-Basically this means that a user may be allowed to only read or do both read and write (modify) the content in a project.

 ## How to tell what access rights you have?

-First of all, if you can see a project you have *read access* to it.
+If you can see a project it means to you have at least `READ ACCESS` to it.

-Project that you have write access will have a thin green line under the project name.
-They will look like this:
+Project that you have `WRITE ACCESS` to will have a thin green line under the project name.
+They will look similar to this:

 ![Access rights](images/access_color.png)

 This will help you immediately recognize what actions are allowable in a project.

-For example if the green line is missing you won't be able to directly execute a recipe in that project.
-You would have to copy the recipe into a project that you do have write access to.
+For example if the green line is missing you won't be able to execute a recipe in that project.
+You can still execute the recipr but you would need to make a copy of it into a project that you do have `WRITE ACCESS`  to.

 ## Create a project

-You have full (read/write/manage) access) to projects that you create.
-Start by creating your own project.
+You have full `READ + WRITE + MANAGE` access to projects that you create.
+So start by creating your own project.

 To create a project, click the `Create Project` button found at the bottom of the `Project List` page.